 PSOS is well suited to situations in which one wants to support many applications with different or conflicting requirements.
 Because PSOS is highly extensible and easily supports different type managers with strong control over access to objects and type managers, it makes possible the support of many different sets of requirements on one PSOS implementation.
 For example, several subsystems have been designed for PSOS that enforce different security constraints.
 A particular task could be constrained to have access to only one of these subsystems, but several tasks may be executing different subsystems simultaneously.
-In a sense, each of these subsystems can be viewed as a "kernel" for the tasks having access to them, but PSOS can support any number of such subsystems.
-Of course, one still has the problem of assuring the correctness of these subsystems and those parts of PSOS which the subsystems use.
-However, assuring the correctness of these subsystems on PSOS should be significantly easier than assuring the correctness of a stand-alone kernel, because each subsystem will be much smaller and simpler than it would be if it had to be implemented as a stand-alone system.
+In a sense, each of these subsystems.
+Of course, one still has the problem of assuring the correctness of these subsystems on PSOS should be significantly easier than assuring the correctness of a stand-alone kernel, because each subsystem will be much smaller and simpler than it would be if it had to be implemented as a stand-alone system.
 The UCLA system 18 is an interesting case in that its requirements for security are very broad and general.
 The UCLA kernel attempts to be like PSOS in its ability to support a wide range of security policies simultaneously.
 However, the resulting requirement does not permit as wide a range of policies to be implemented, and the system design is not as uniform or elegant as the PSOS design.